 “Sure.
 On my way.”

 With all the pieces on the platform, Gélise and Taurion started pushing it.
-Isère was leading the way to the space vehicle and Athi closing the party.
+Isère was leading the way to the space vehicle and Athi closed the party.

-“I'm thinking about your idea Athi – ” Isère appeared on Athi's helmet – “and I believe that we should try it using several sizes, just in case.”
+“I'm thinking about your idea Athi –” Isère appeared on Athi's helmet, all her small white feathers surrounding her face were pointing to him – “and I believe that we should try it using several sizes, just in case.”

 “Humm.
 Yes, I agree.
 I've picked up a small rock that might be helpful once we know its composition.”
 Athi stopped and opened one of the pockets of his space suit.
 He looked again at the rock and stored it inside.
 “Maybe two or three sizes would be enough.”